 In the midst of life’s uncertainties, let’s reconsider where we direct our attention and how, even in the most challenging moments, we can find peace and strength.
 In paying attention, we may uncover the keys to not just endure but to thrive in times of crisis.

 As the author of “Don’t Sweat the Small Stuff” reminds us, let’s remember that “it’s all small stuff.”

 Now don’t get me wrong, life throws us challenges and we will go through times of adversity (the Bible even warns us to expect it!).
 I’ve come to realize, however, that I have made it through all those difficult times 100% of the time!
 I didn’t enjoy the experiences at the time, and many I definitely wouldn’t choose to go through again, but I survived them and many I even grew from.

 Jesus tells us, however, “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Matthew 6:34 NIV) For when I worry, I take my eyes off God, and put them on myself and my circumstances, to operate in my own knowledge and my own strength.
 That robs me of peace and joy.

 Instead, I am learning to live moment by moment, trusting God’s provision for the moment, and being thankful for that provision.
-That keeps my focus off my problem and focuses on the solver of my problem.
+That keeps my focus off my problem and focuses on the Solver of my problem.

-Fear is a fraudulent misappropriation of my attentional resources that robs me of my peace and joy.
+As I’ve shared in my book, Hope Prevails: Insights from a Doctor’s Personal Journey through Depression, “Fear is a fraudulent misappropriation of my attentional resources that robs me of my peace and joy.”
 Faith allows God the privilege of getting the glory for providing for my needs, and keeps my in perfect peace despite my circumstances.

 During your times of trial, where will you direct your attention?